M2R2: MultiModal Robotic Representation for Temporal Action Segmentation: Experiments

 \subsection{Quantitative Evaluation}

 Table~\ref{tab:quantitative} presents the performance of each baseline model.
 We observe that deep learning-based TAS models trained with the multimodal M2R2 features achieve the best performance among all models.
-Specifically, ASRF achieves the highest performance with our features, attaining an F1@50 score of 82.4\%, surpassing the unsupervised robotic TAS models, by at least 46.6 percentage points.
+Specifically, M2R2 with ASRF achieves the highest performance with our features, attaining an F1@50 score of 82.4\%, surpassing the unsupervised robotic TAS models, by at least 46.6 percentage points.

-Among all baselines, the vision-only BR-Prompt video feature extractor performs the worst, with an F1@50 score of only 5.7\%.
-We attribute this poor performance to BR-Prompt's frame sampling strategy.
-In the REASSEMBLE dataset, long-duration actions like \textit{Insert} and \textit{Remove} are often separated by shorter actions such as \textit{Pick} and \textit{Place}.
-However, BR-Prompt's window sampling strategy does not guarantee that frames from these short actions are included.
-If a short action is missed, two consecutive long actions may be grouped together, disrupting the expected action sequence in REASSEMBLE (e.g., \textit{Pick} $\rightarrow$ \textit{Insert}, \textit{Remove} $\rightarrow$ \textit{Place}).
-This can bias the model toward incorrect short-term dependencies between actions.
-In contrast, M2R2 ensures that no actions sampled in the window are omitted, and that each action is represented by a sufficient number of data points.
+Among all cases, the TAS trained with vision-only features perform the worst, with F1@50 scores {\newtext ranging from 5.1\% to 8.4\% depending on the TAS model.
+TAS models trained with vision-only features frequently confuse object categories, as shown in Figure~\ref{fig:qual}, because many REASSEMBLE objects are poorly visible due to their small size.
+Table~\ref{tab:ipp_quant} shows that vision-only features perform better when objects are more visible, as in the (Im)PerfectPour dataset.
+For both datasets, performance improves when adding proprioceptive information, underscoring its importance for robotic TAS.}

-The performance of deep learning-based TAS models trained with M2R2 features surpasses existing state-of-the-art unsupervised TAS approaches used in robotics.
-We only evaluate performance using the fine-grained label set, as the granularity of the labels does not impact the evaluation of the unsupervised approaches (where labels are assigned based on the overlap ground truth).
-During our experiments, we observed that unsupervised approaches tend to over-segment the demonstrations (e.g BOCPD and AWE), as shown in Figure~\ref{fig:qual}.
+{ \newtext The performance of deep learning TAS models trained with M2R2 features surpasses unsupervised approaches used in robotics.
+We evaluate only on the fine-grained label set, as label granularity does not affect unsupervised methods, which assign labels based on overlap with the ground truth.
+Due to their heuristic nature, unsupervised methods tend to over-segment demonstrations in regions with rapid sensor changes.
+In contrast, M2R2 avoids this issue, as the feature extractor and following TAS model learn to ignore such local variations in proprioceptive signals. }

+{ \newtext Table~\ref{tab:ipp_quant} shows TAS performance on the (Im)PerfectPour dataset using the M2R2 extractor trained on REASSEMBLE.
+Our method outperforms vision-only baselines by 16.1\% in F1@50.
+These results indicate that when the available modalities are similar across the datasets, M2R2 features generalize well to new task domains.